 - Socialist community organizer

-In her new position, Lewis also had command of ACORN’s various front groups, serving, for instance, as co-chair of the Working Families Party (WFP), a 30,000-member-strong outgrowth of the socialist New Party and connected with Andrew Stern and his SEIU labor organization.
-Speaking just a few days before Hillary Clinton won her U.S. Senate seat in 2000, Lewis explained the high expectations that WFP placed on politicians whom it endorsed: “Candidates know that when they’re on our line, they’re committed to certain things […] Hillary knows that if she wins, we’re going to be knockin’ on her door.
+In 1998, Lewis co-founded the Working Families Party (WFP) and served for a number of years as its vice chairman.
+When WFP supported Hillary Clinton's successful U.S. Senate campaign in 2000, Lewis stated: “Candidates know that when they’re on our [WFP ballot] line, they’re committed to certain things […] Hillary knows that if she wins, we’re going to be knockin’ on her door.
 She won’t be able to hide.”

-Just five months later, in March of 2010, ACORN’s $25 million budget had fallen to $4 million, further diminished by massive legal fees.
-Lewis continued to spin the scandal as a “series of well-orchestrated, relentless, well-funded right wing attacks that are unprecedented since the McCarthy era.”
-But with various ACORN chapters splintering away -- most prominent among these the Alliance of Californians for Community Empowerment and the New York Communities for Change -- Lewis announced that ACORN was folding, effective April 1.
+In early 2010, Lewis continued to spin the scandal as a “series of well-orchestrated, relentless, well-funded right-wing attacks that are unprecedented since the McCarthy era.”
+But with various ACORN chapters splintering away from the national organization, Lewis finally announced that ACORN was folding, effective April 1.

 After the bankruptcy and collapse of ACORN in 2010, Lewis founded the Black Institute, an organization whose mission is “to shape intellectual discourse ... and impact public policy uniquely from a Black perspective.”